 As for fillings there is so much you can add.
 Any combination of cheese, ham, egg or will, or something far more elaborate with goats cheese and other vegetables.
 I opted for some honey roast ham, French Comté cheese, spinach and an egg too of course – more filling and it photographs better with lots of colour.

-Breton Buckwheat Galette Complète with Ham, Comté Cheese and an Egg
+Breton Buckwheat Galette Complète with Ham, Comté Cheese and Egg

 Prep time